 Uniform Settlement versus Foundation Failure: Why and How They Occur

 Besides allowing you to control foundation movement, maintaining your foundation on a regular basis will reveal any issues that could cause damage to your home over time.
-While uniform settlement, which happens when a building settles evenly at all four corners, isn’t dangerous even if the slab sinks deeper into the ground, a foundation that starts to shift may spell trouble for your entire home.
+While uniform settlement, which happens when a building settles evenly at all four corners, isn’t dangerous.
+Even if the slab sinks deeper into the ground, a foundation that starts to shift may spell trouble for your entire home.
 When that happens, the various loads that exert force on your home along with the soil movement due to repeated swelling and shrinking may force the foundation out of its normal position, which will eventually lead to failure.
 Because a failing foundation can considerably affect the structural integrity and stability of a building, your home may become structurally unsafe.
-Commonly called differential settlement, this is one of the worst types of damage a home could experience.
+Commonly called the differential settlement, this is one of the worst types of damage a home could experience.